michaeljfriedman/economy-simulator/design.md

 - `initial_money` (distribution): the distribution of initial money.
 Specifies the number of months' worth of money people and companies start with.
 For people, it's X months' income; for companies, it's X months' payroll.
+- `employees` (distribution): the distribution of the number of employees assigned to companies.
+For example, in the the config below, each company has a 50% chance of being assigned 10 employees, and a 50% chance of 20.
 - `rehire_rate` (float): the probability that an unemployed is rehired when an opportunity arises.